-The proposed project involves the development of the new streets at the Boralis Tract at S Ww White Road & Alma Drive in San Antonio, Texas.
+The proposed project involves the development of new streets at Terra Buona, Units 4, 5, 6, 7 in San Antonio, Texas.
 The proposed pavement areas are anticipated to include Local and Collector type streets.
-Cut and fill information are not available for our use at this time.
-Brown clay or gravelly clay or light tan calcareous clay subgrades are anticipated.
+Brown clay or light tan calcareous clay to marl subgrades are anticipated.
+Cut and fill information is not available at this time.